 Man-made elements have been integrated into the English landscape for so many centuries that one doesn’t really ever know what is truly natural in the UK.
 Certainly, the local woodland was well trodden by both human and dog.
 It is normal to see planted hedges, stone walls, bridges, gates and styes.

 There is a beauty about the green palette, yet that frightened me a little - because I realised it was due to the fact that there was rarely any sun reaching these parts.
 I did crave the sun for those years.
-Still, if there were moss covered trees and rocks, I was going to photograph and enjoy their beauty.
+Still, if there were moss covered trees and rocks, I was going to photograph them and enjoy their beauty.

 It often rained when I was walking, but again, I learned to take advantage of the wonder of raindrops sparkling on leaves and the fresh smell of the damp earth.
 Of course, I always took my macro lens for those tiny details on the forest floor.